How to choose a memory care facility — the questions that matter most

 Your parent used to be independent.
 They used to manage their own life.
 They used to remember things.
 They used to make decisions and live with consequences and basically be the person you've always known.
 That person is changing, and the changes are permanent.

-Early in dementia, your parent might not even realize anything's wrong.
-They're just becoming a bit forgetful.
-They forget appointments or repeat stories or lose things.
-You start helping them manage things they should be managing themselves.
-You check in more.
-You start to notice that their judgment is off.
-Your parent probably doesn't notice this yet.
-They might be annoyed that you're hovering.
+Early in dementia, your parent might not even have realized anything was wrong.
+They were just becoming a bit forgetful.
+They forgot appointments or repeated stories or lost things.
+You started helping them manage things they should have been managing themselves.
+You checked in more.
+You started to notice that their judgment was off.
+Your parent probably didn't notice this yet.
+They might have been annoyed that you were hovering.

 At some point, they need more care than you can provide at home.
 Maybe they wander and you can't leave them alone.
 Maybe they become aggressive and you're afraid of them.
 Maybe they become completely dependent and you can't physically manage their care.
-Maybe they're going to hurt themselves because they don't understand danger.
-This is when you need memory care.
+According to the Alzheimer's Association, more than 11 million Americans provide unpaid care for people with Alzheimer's or other dementias, and the average caregiver provides more than 30 hours of care per week.
+The physical and emotional toll reaches a point where placement becomes necessary for both your parent's safety and your own survival.

-Transitioning from your parent managing to you managing to a facility managing is a series of losses for your parent.
+Transitioning from your parent managing to you managing to a facility managing is a series of losses.
 They're losing independence.
 They're losing home.
 They're losing the life they knew.
 Your parent might not understand any of this.
 They might not understand why they're not at home anymore.
 They might not understand why you're not staying with them.
 They might think you've abandoned them, even when you're visiting regularly.

 Your Own Grief